 If you don’t know your vegetables well, iceberg lettuce could actually become mixed up with cabbage at first glance.

-Iceberg forms larger, tighter heads.
+Iceberg forms large, tight heads.
 It’s a favorite to many gardeners for growing lettuce because it’s able to withstand heat while also resisting diseases too.

 Plus, this variety of lettuce takes less than two months to be ready to harvest.
 If you want a salad in a hurry, reach for the leaf lettuce.

 If you struggle to grow crops, you should get along well with growing lettuce.
+It’s incredibly simple.
 Here are a few steps to help you along in the process:

-Lettuce, no matter the variety, is traditionally considered a cool weather crop.
-It grows best in the spring or fall because lettuce prefers temperatures between 60-70° Fahrenheit.
+Lettuce, no matter the variety, is considered a cool-weather crop.
+It grows best in the spring or fall because lettuce prefers temperatures between 60-70°F.

-Though lettuce can technically germinate (depending on variety) in temperatures anywhere from 40-85° Fahrenheit, it’s also an annual crop meaning you must replant it each season.
+Though lettuce can technically germinate (depending on variety) in temperatures anywhere from 40-85°F, it’s also an annual crop meaning you must replant it each season.
 It won’t return on its own.

 It’s a good idea to practice successive planting with lettuce to extend your harvest.
 Plant lettuce every two weeks but keep an eye on the temperature.

 Approximately one month before the temperatures begin to rise, stop planting lettuce because most lettuce varieties take 30-60 days until they’re ready to be harvested.
 By planting too late, the lettuce may bolt.

 You can start head lettuce indoors approximately one month before it should be planted outdoors.